Is the government on track to introduce a ‘Hillsborough Law’?

 An independent review into the tragedy published in November 2017 also backed the aims of the Hillsborough Law, but the Conservative government did not commit to introducing this legislation in its formal response to the review in 2023.

-As Labour’s proposed legislation has not been published, we do not yet know how closely it will match the contents of the previous bill.
-However, Labour has pledged its new legislation will place a legal “duty of candour” on public servants and authorities, meaning they would be required to act proactively and truthfully to assist official investigations, inquests and inquiries.
+Labour pledged its new legislation would place a legal “duty of candour” on public servants and authorities, meaning they would be required to act proactively and truthfully to assist official investigations, inquests and inquiries.
 Separate regulations already place a duty of candour on health and social care settings.

-Prime Minister Sir Keir Starmer has indicated the new legislation would include criminal sanctions.
+Prime Minister Sir Keir Starmer also indicated the new legislation would include criminal sanctions.

 Alongside the Hillsborough Law, the government has also committed to providing legal aid for victims of disasters or state-related deaths, which helps pay for the cost of legal advice and representation.